dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Getting-started-analyzing-SnowPlow-data.md

 2. [Setup Excel to analyze and visualize Snowplow data] [excel]
 3. [Setup Tableau to perform OLAP analysis on Snowplow data] [tableau]
 4. [Setup R to perform more sophisticated visualization, statistical analysis and data mining on Snowplow data] [r]
-5. [Get started analysing your data in S3 using EMR and Hive] [hive]
+5. [Get started analyzing your data in S3 using EMR and Hive] [hive]
+6. [Get started analyzing your data in S3 using Qubole and Hive / Pig] [qubole]

 [analyst-cookbook]: http://snowplowanalytics.com/analytics/index.html